nkint/tstackgl/README.md

-lern monorepo + yarn workspaces

-experiments with typescript, canvas, regl, stack.gl, @thi.ng/umbrella
+monorepo containing experiments with typescript, regl, stack.gl and the super @thi.ng/umbrella

 WIP!
 only vaporwave for now.